 - Portable infrared hearing systems (like the Sennsis PIR 400 systems) are quicker to set up than portable induction loop systems as there is no wire antenna to install around the perimeter of the room.
 Resulting in reduced Health and Safety issues associated with trailing wires.

 -Multichannel systems are available.
 These systems require an external modulator that feeds the radiators.
 Typical examples where twin channel infrared systems are used are-

 -In a theatre a twin channel infrared system can be used to provide hearing support to assist hard-of-hearing people on one channel and audio description to assist blind or partially sighted people on the other channel.
 Signs and an announcement before each show inform customers that the system is available.
 Receivers are then issued to the customers who request to use the system.

 -In a council chamber or conference room where bilingual meetings take place and a hearing support system is required (to comply with the Equality Act).
 One channel can be used for an interpreter and other channel for the floor language.
 Councillors/delegates can then choose the channel they require on their infrared receivers.
 These systems are commonly used throughout Wales.

 -Twin channel receivers are used by the delegates to listen to either the translated or the floor language.
 These systems are commonly used throughout countries such as Wales.

 -Twin channel systems can also be used for stereo sound applications.

 We manufacture the Sennsis range of portable infrared hearing loop systems.
-We are Sennheiser main dealers so can supply spare parts including receivers, batteries, ear pads, etc. We also have a large stock of Sennheiser infrared systems for hire.
+We also have a large stock of Sennheiser infrared systems for hire.
 Please contact us for more information.